darkcandy-off/octra-wallet-cli/README.md

 * Replace following values:
   * `private-key-here`: Privatekey with `B64` format
   * `octxxxxxxxx...`: Octra address starting with `oct...`
+* After editing in nano do this to close wallet.json
+  * Ctrl+X then y and press enter

 **3. Start CLI**